ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-We are going to need to parse the whitespace at the start of lines (both before
+We are going to need to parse the whitespace at the start of lines (before/after
-and after the "`//!`") and between TAG and NAME on a tag line.
+the "`//!`") and between TAG and NAME on a tag line.
 For our purposes we will say that horizontal whitespace is a tab, carriage
 return, or space character.
 The horizontal whitespace checking function, `is_hspace`, simply returns the